Summer School Course Guide

 Course Registration Additional Information

-Elementary Summer School (students currently in grades 4K-5)
+Elementary Summer School (students currently in grades 4K-4)

-Locations: Jefferson Elementary, Oaklawn Elementary, Carl Traeger Elementary/Middle
+Locations: Jefferson Elementary, Oaklawn Elementary, Carl Traeger Elementary, Menominee Elementary

-Dates: June 15 - July 9, Monday through Thursday
+Dates: June 16 - July 17, Monday through Thursday.
+No School Thursday, July 3rd

-Dates: June 15 - July 9, Monday through Thursday
+Dates: June 16 - July 17, Monday through Thursday.
+No School Thursday, July 3rd

 Up to 5 Athletic and Music Camps can be selected.
 When selecting, please make sure that the dates and times of the camps and/or school course selections do not overlap.